9 (Plassey) Battery Royal Artillery: Early history

 The capture of Madras by the French in 1746 brought home to the Honourable East Indian Company the error of omitting artillery from its regular forces.
 So on 17 June 1748, the Court of Directors of the Company authorised the formation of three artillery companies in Bengal, Bombay and Madras.
 These orders took some months to reach India and did not become effective until 1749.

 The first Bengal Artillery unit was raised in 1749.
 It was originally titled 1 Company, Bengal Artillery and was quartered in Fort William, Calcutta.
 The early records of the Battery were destroyed in the sacking of Calcutta in 1749, so the details are limited.
 However, it is known that the Battery was commanded by Capt Witherington and consisted of 5 other officers, 4 sergeant-bombardiers, 4 corporals, 100 gunners and 2 drummers.
 The company, much as like today, was double-hatted; as well as carrying out the normal artillery duties it also performed engineering and labouring tasks.

 Fort William was established to protect the Honourable East India Company's growing trade interests in Bengal.
-The fort had the provided protection from the French and was a base from which to colonise the remainder of Bengal.
+The fort provided protection from the French and was a base from which to colonise the remainder of Bengal.
 The Nawab of Bengal, Suraj Ud Doulah was unimpressed with the British military buildup and saw it as a direct threat to his rule in the province.
 He ordered an immediate halt to the fort's military enhancements; however, the Company did not heed his instruction and continued their enhancements.
 The stand off came to a head in June 1756 when he laid siege to the fort.